hivestrung/finance-tracker/README.md

 Download the make_csv.exe file and run it in a folder containing all of your e statements.
 After the program finishes executing, there should be a csv file called "all-transactions".
 This file should contain a comprehensive list of all your transactions from your e statements formatted according to the csv example above.

 ### Visualization
-After completing the steps from the Execution section you should now have a properly formatted csv file.
+After compiling the csv file from the previous section, you should now be able to open the index.html file.
+Here, you will be able to see a visualization showing you total spending from various transaction periods and a comprehensive visualization based on your total spending and spending habits.